Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 PTSD and Hurricane Survivors

 Hurricane-induced PTSD (Post-Traumatic Stress Disorder) is a very real thing.
 There are people that lived through Katrina, Wilma, Harvey, Maria, and Irma that still deal with the trauma after the first symptoms appear.
 Images of hurricanes will cause them to panic.
 News of a hurricane making landfall in their area will put them into panic mode.
 The most catastrophic hurricanes are shown below.
-I'll put them into each separate capsule.
+The following hurricanes caused massive destruction (more than $50 billion (2017 dollars))

 Cyclonophobia and how to Deal With This Debilitating Condition